Identification of Separable OTUs for Multinomial Classification in Compositional Data Analysis: Binary classification framework

 \section{Binary classification framework}

-We first describe our methodology in the binary setting, which provides the basis for its extension to multinomial classification.
-Let $\mathbf{X}$ be the $n \times m$ abundance matrix, with rows corresponding to samples and columns to OTUs, and let $Y$ denote the group indicator taking values in $\{0,1\}$.
-Our aim is to identify those OTUs (or combinations thereof) that best discriminate between the two groups, while respecting the compositional nature of the data.
+We first describe our methodology in the binary setting, which forms the basis for its extension to multinomial classification.
+Let $\mathbf{X}$ be the $n \times m$ abundance matrix, with rows corresponding to samples and columns corresponding to OTUs, and let $Y$ denote the group indicator taking values in $\{0,1\}$.
+Our goal is to identify those OTUs (or combinations thereof) that best discriminate between the two groups, while respecting the compositional nature of the data.